 Despite his grief over his wife’s death, Dan Diaz was determined to fulfill his promise to Brittany to continue her advocacy to pass medical aid-in-dying bills in California and across the nation.
 He recognized Compassion & Choices as the best organization to carry on her advocacy because Compassion & Choices President Barbara Coombs Lee co-authored the Oregon law that is the model for laws in other jurisdictions and its experience passing, defending and implementing the laws.

-Four years after Compassion & Choices launched this partnership in October 2014, the number of jurisdictions that have authorized medical aid in dying has doubled from four to eight, including California in 2015, Colorado in 2016, the District of Columbia in 2017 and Hawai‘i in 2018.
+Five years after Compassion & Choices launched this partnership in October 2014, the number of jurisdictions that have authorized medical aid in dying has grown from four to nine, including California in 2015, Colorado in 2016, the District of Columbia in 2017, Hawai‘i in 2018 and New Jersey in 2019.
 It took 20 years to authorize the first four states: Oregon in 1994, Washington in 2008, Montana in 2009 and Vermont in 2013.
 That equates to a fivefold increase in the rate of progress!
 Brittany Maynard’s legacy is secure, but it is far from over, thanks to Compassion & Choices’ ongoing partnership with her husband Dan Diaz.